UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- Rework steel-slots per document
-Items on this slot gain a 2x points multiplier.
-While on this slot, item activations are capped at 3.
+- Rework steel-slots per document: (Items gain a 2x points multiplier, item activations are capped at 3)

 - Rework gold-slots: "Give items 5x point mult.
 Make items cost $1 extra to activate."
 - If we do this, we MUST rework golden-worldgen slots!!!

-- Adjust diamond-slot: Items on this slot earn 3x points, and have 5 extra activations
+- Adjust diamond-slot: Items on this slot earn 4x as much Bonus

 - Nerf ruby-slots (Pulses 6 times)